Skip to main content

 Progressive rehabilitation

-Stanwell’s Meandu Progressive Rehabilitation and Closure Plan was approved by Queensland Department of Environment and Science in January 2024.
-Following extensive community consultation, the post-mining land uses for Meandu Mine have been expanded to include substantial areas for both cattle grazing and water storage.
+Stanwell’s Progressive Rehabilitation and Closure Plan (PRCP) for Meandu was approved by the Queensland Department of Environment and Science in January 2024.
+Developed in consultation with the community, the PRCP includes post-mining land uses such as cattle grazing and water storage.

-In 2008, Tarong was granted approval to deposit waste ash from the power stations into a void in the Meandu Mine via an overland pipeline negating the need to source other fill for the land rehabilitation.
+Since 2008, ash by-products from the Tarong power stations have been safely deposited into a void at Meandu Mine via an overland pipeline.
+This solution eliminates the need to source other fill for rehabilitation, supporting a more efficient and circular approach to land use.

 Mine extension plans

-The K2E Project will increase the current Meandu Mine surface rights area by approximately 187 hectares - that’s a seven percent increase in the total operational land area of Meandu Mine.
-The project area is within the current operational mining lease.
+The project will expand Meandu Mine’s surface rights area by approximately 187 hectares – a 7% increase in total operational land area – all within the current mining lease boundary.

-Stanwell is progressing the relevant regulatory approvals in preparation for mining in the K2E Project area in 2026.
+Stanwell is progressing regulatory approvals with the goal of commencing mining in the K2E Project area in 2026.

-There will be upcoming public notifications for the Federal Government environmental approval processes, and for an application to close a portion of Ridge Road that is within the K2E Project area.
+Public notifications will be issued as part of the Federal environmental approvals process, and for a proposed closure of a section of Ridge Road that lies within the K2E Project area.

 King 2 East aerial view